 Let’s get you started

-► A participant working full time is defined as 1.0 Full Time Equivalent (FTE).
+► A participant working full time is defined as 1.0 full-time equivalent (FTE).

 Part-time general practice experience is defined as at least 14.5 hours distributed over a minimum of two days per week, of which at least 10.5 hours is face-to-face, rostered, patient consultation time, undertaking general practice activities.
-Work periods of less than three consecutive hours, or of less than four calendar weeks in any one practice will not be considered.
+Work periods of less than three consecutive hours, or of less than four calendar weeks in any one practice won't be considered.

-► A part-time participant’s FTE status is calculated by dividing the participant’s scheduled weekly hours by the number of hours for an official weekly full-time load, eg a participant working 19 hours per week is a 0.5 FTE (= 19 ÷ 38).
+► A part-time participant’s FTE status is calculated by dividing the participant’s scheduled weekly hours by the number of hours for an official weekly full-time load, eg a participant working 19 hours per week is 0.5 FTE (= 19 ÷ 38).

 The program time cap, or program maximum timeframe, is a requirement set by the Medical Board of Australia (MBA) in their Standards: Specialist medical college assessment of specialist international medical graduates.
-It refers to the maximum amount of time you can remain on the program from the day you start work in your approved practice in Australia to the day you are admitted to FRACGP.
+It refers to the maximum amount of time you can remain on the program from the day you start work in your approved practice in Australia to the day you’re admitted to FRACGP.

-Hours worked per week Maximum Timeframe (months)
+Hours worked per week Maximum timeframe (months)

 38 12